thomazyazima/thomazyazima.github.io/week-2/4-beginning-html/README.md

 ## Release 1: Set up your HTML Page
 It's time to use the tools you learned in codecademy.
 In the [my-berkshire-site.html](my-berkshire-site.html), set up your webpage using the appropriate tags.
 You should have a doctype, html tags, a head, title, body, etc. Don't forget your closing tags!

+Note: You can view your html page at any time by opening the file in a browser.

 ## Release 2:
 Now it's time to add the fun stuff.
 You don't need to point to the correct URL in the links; instead you can point to a placeholder (like`"#"`).
 You should try getting the content to look about the same as the image below.